imstalin/codenow/_posts/2020-07-10-python-mysql.md

 ---
 layout: post
 title: Python and MySQL
-tags: [python, mysql,web,programming]
+tags: [python, MySQL,web,programming]
 ---

 # Introduction Python and MYSQL

-Python can be used to interactive with database application , one most popular database is MySQL, We can experiment all operation in database like
+Python can be used to interact with a database application, one most popular database is MySQL, We can experiment all operation in a database like

-* Create Database
+* Create a Database
-* Create Table
+* Create  and Drop table
-* Insert Record
-* Select Record
+*  CRUD
-* Where Clause and Filters
 * Joins
-* Update Record
-* Delete Record
-* Drop Table

 ### Install MySQL Driver
-Before the starting with above operations , We need install MySQL driver in python.
-We install MySQL driver by running the pip command from console.
+Before the starting with above operations, We need to install MySQL driver in python.
+We install MySQL driver by running the pip command from the console.

 ~~~
 pip install PyMySQL
 ~~~
+### **Create Database**

+ CREATE DATABASE <dbname>

 ### Test Connection